Discord alternatives: Our top picks for online communication

 Key features of Discourse

-• Built-in moderation tools for managing large communities
+• Ideal for long-term, structured discussions, with built-in moderation tools for managing large communities

-• Integration with other platforms, such as Slack, GitHub, and WordPress
+• Supports integration with various tools and services, such as Slack, GitHub, and WordPress

 • Gamification features such as badges, trust levels, and reputation points